apostrophecms/docs/docs/guide/introduction.md

 You will see a `trash` field in the log output.
 The interface does not show this as a normal field, but it is registered as one to support editing via the REST API.
 :::

+#### Reusing an inherited group's name will ungroup its original fields

-**If you name an existing field group in your configuration, the fields in that group will be ungrouped.** For example, `title` is in the default "Basics" group.
+For example, `title` is in the default "Basics" group.
 If you add a `basics` group in your field configuration and do not include `title` in its `fields` array, it will no longer be in any group.
 Fields that are not part of any group will appear in an "Ungrouped" tab in the interface.

 As in the example above, you could include `title` with the "Basics" group along with new fields.